fingerprintjs/fingerprintjs-react-example/README.md

                 `Received history of ${data.visits.length} visits:`
             );
             data = JSON.stringify(data.visits, null, 4);
-            setServerData(data);
+            setVisitorHistory(data);
         });
 };
 ```

-Like the "setVisitorId" function, the "setResponseSummary" and "setServerData" functions are made from the "useState" hook in order to change the state of those variables in React.
-This function is called on the button click.
+Like the "setVisitorId" function, the "setResponseSummary" and "setVisitorHistory" functions are made from the "useState" hook in order to change the state of those variables in React.
+This function is called when the button is clicked.

 ## Further Steps